How to Prevent Debuggable Android & iOS Apps in Production

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Block Debugging Tools on Mobile apps using Appdome
+How to Implement Block Debugging Tools in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Block Debugging Tools without an SDK or gateway: